 Barnwell is a very pleasant village, two miles south of Oundle and 14 miles south west of Peterborough.
 The pub stands central, the Montagu arms, named after the Lords of the Manor here for many years.
 A stream runs through the village.
 There is a great wealth of history here with Barnwell Castle being built around 1266 and Barnwell Manor being gifted to the Montagu family in 1540 by Henry VIII.

 This was once two villages, Barnwell All Saints and Barnwell St Andrew, with each village having its own church.
 The church of St Andrew now minister to the joined up village and just the chancel remains of All Saints, across the village.

 All Saints dated from the 13th and 14th centuries, and consisted of a nave with north and south aisles, chancel, porch and west tower with broach spire.
-In 1821, owing to its advanced state of decay, the then patron, Elizabeth, Dowager Duchess of Buccleuch petitioned for its demolition An Act of Parliament authorising this was passed in 1821 at which point the parishes of Barnwell All Saints and Barnwell St Andrew were joined together.
+In 1821, owing to its advanced state of decay, the then patron, Elizabeth, Dowager Duchess of Buccleuch petitioned for its demolition.
+An Act of Parliament authorising this was passed in 1821 at which point the parishes of Barnwell All Saints and Barnwell St Andrew were joined together.
 The main part of All Saints was pulled down, leaving only the chancel, which was left up as it was the family vault of the Montagues.

-Four bells hung here but these were sold by auction in 1821, and there is no record kept as to who these were cast by or indeed, where they ended up.
+North, in his Victorian study of the church bells of Northamptonshire, notes that four bells hung here but these were sold by auction in 1821, and there is no record kept as to who these were cast by or indeed, where they ended up.
 Some of the fixtures and fittings, such as the pulpit and lectern, which dated from the 16th century, ended up at nearby Thurning.